Optimized cell geometry for buffer-gas-cooled molecular-beam sources: Experimental Methods

 The main body of the buffer-gas cell is a hollow copper cylinder of diameter 3~cm and length 2~cm.
 Attach to this are exchangeable copper end caps at the entrance and exit side, each 1~cm deep and with entrance and exit aperture diameters of 3~mm and 2~mm, respectively.
 In this study we test two different end-cap geometries for the entrance and exit side of the cell; a common planar end cap with a \degree{180} opening angle, and a conical end cap with an opening angle of \degree{106}, as indicated in \subautoref{fig:cell}{b}.
 This leads to four different geometries of the buffer-gas cell, depending on the combination of entrance and exit end cap: conical-conical (CC), conical-planar (CP), planar-conical (PC), and planar-planar (PP).

 Helium buffer-gas is introduced into the cell from the same side as the molecular sample, left hand side in \subautoref{fig:cell}{a}, using a 1.64~mm inner diameter (ID) copper tube.
 This is thermally anchored using brazed copper bobbins to both cooling stages to cool the helium to 3.4~K before it enters the cell.
 The helium is introduced into a small volume before the actual buffer-gas cell which it rapidly fills and then provides a radial helium flow into the cell through the 3~mm entrance end cap aperture, see inset in \subautoref{fig:cell}{a}.
 The exact flow of helium into the cell is controlled using a digital flow meter (Vögtlin Instruments GSC-A9TA-BB21) calibrated for helium and situated outside vacuum.
 The warm molecular sample, NH$_3$ with purity $>99.99\%$ and kept at 6~mbar pressure, is introduced into the buffer-gas cell using a 10~cm long stainless steel capillary with an ID of 254~\um.
 This capillary is connected to the sample delivery manifold by 6~mm stainless steel tubing and the complete assembly is attached to the vacuum chamber using a three-dimensional ($X,Y,Z$) position manipulator.
 This allows precise manipulation of the capillary in and out of the buffer-gas cell through the radiation shields and cell-entrance apertures.
 During experiments the capillary tip is located around 1~mm inside the cell-entrance aperture, as indicated in \subautoref{fig:cell}{a}.
 Molecules are then carried into the cell by the flow of cold helium.
-To prevent freezing of sample inside the capillary, it is heated to~\celsius{80} using resistive heating wire and the temperature continuously monitored with a thermocouple.
+To prevent freezing of sample inside the capillary, it is heated to~\celsius{80} using resistive heating wire and the temperature is continuously monitored with a thermocouple.
+For NH$_3$ pressures of $\le6$~mbar this prevents capillary clogging and the experiment runs continuously for an entire day, while for NH$_3$ pressure of $\ge10$~mbar clogging occurs after around 3 hours for the used capillary position.
 Within the cell warm molecules collisionally thermalize with the cold helium, before being extracted through an exit aperture of 2~mm diameter into high vacuum.
 The formed molecular beam passes through the apertures in both radiation shields and enters into the ion optics of the TOFMS, located 51~mm downstream of the buffer-gas cell exit.

 We can estimate the approximate density $n_\text{He}$ of helium buffer-gas in the cell by considering a steady-state with a constant and controllable helium flow into the cell, $f$, and a corresponding flow through the exit aperture with area $A_\text{aperture}$,